Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 APPROPRIATE DRESS: Unlike several of our Blue Water destinations where we ask for some conservative attire, the dress code is causal throughout Cuba with no real restrictions.
 We will be dining out at restaurants for our meals so causal comfortable attire is our primary recommendation.

-FOOT WEAR: A light weight hiking boot or sturdy tennis shoe with good tread is required for a few of our spectacular hiking destinations.
+FOOT WEAR: A light weight walking shoe or sturdy tennis shoe with good tread is recommended for a few of our spectacular hiking destinations.
 During hikes, we may encounter sharp rocks on the trail and some rough terrain so Keens or other sandals may not be permitted.
-However, Keens or other sport sandals are great for beach time and around town.
+Keens or water shoes work well at our beach destinations.
+In both Trinidad and Havana, we will be exploring the city on foot so a comfortable walking shoe is recommended.
 We also recommend a pair of flip flops.

 PHYSICAL CONDITIONING: While experience in snorkeling, sailing or hiking is not required to participate in this program, good general health is recommended.
 Few elevators exists in Cuba.
 You may need to climb several sets of stairs as our land based meals may be served on roof top terraces.
 Your room at a Casa Particulare may also be on the 3rd floor.
 Some stairs are narrow and steep.
 While hiking or sight seeing, we may cover 4-8 miles daily, so we highly suggest that you condition for Cuba.
 If we explore caves or waterfalls we may climb steep stairs to access these spectacular locations although these activities are optional.
 People with weak or injured knees may not be able to do a few of our land based hikes.
 While sailing, our pace is leisurely with all hikes optional.
 Our guides will offer a variety of excursions each day for those who want to keep active.
 Some level of upper body conditioning is advisable to prepare for snorkeling.